Continuous Ensemble Weather Forecasting with Diffusion models: Experiments

 \paragraph{Qualitative results.} Figure \ref{fig:forecast-main} shows an example forecast from ARCI-24/6h for temperature at 850 hPa (\texttt{t850}) at 10 days lead time.
 The forecasts are rich in detail, resembling the true state more than the ensemble mean.
 Examples of other variables are given in appendix \ref{app:forecasts}.

-\paragraph{Temporal Difference.} Autoregressively sampled forecast trajectories are necessarily continuous.
-Since there is no standard way of measuring the continuity of a forecast, we propose using the mean temporal difference ${\Delta X = |X(t)-X(t-1)|}$ as a measure of forecast continuity.
-Figure \ref{fig:temp-diff-main} shows $\Delta X$ for a CI-1h continuous model trained up to 24 hours with 1-hour timesteps.
-Compared to using different noise at each step ($\rho\to\infty)$, the temporal difference of our model $(\rho=0)$ stays close to the temporal difference of the data.
-This supports our claim that continuous ensemble forecasting produces continuous trajectories.

-Figure \ref{fig:temp-diff-main} also shows the temporal difference of the continuous model above.
-When the noise is fixed ($\rho=0$) the temporal difference decreases with lead time, corresponding to predictions with smaller temporal variations.
-Letting the noise vary with noise factor $(\rho=\text{ln}10)$ as in alg. \ref{alg:ar-noise} stops this from happening.
-The bias between $\Delta X$ of the data and our model is likely due to the model producing slightly blurrier forecasts, making the differences smaller.
+\paragraph{Quantitative results.} Table \ref{tab:results} and figure \ref{fig:scores-main} show metrics for a selection of lead times and variables.
+Scores for the remaining variables are listed in appendix \ref{app:scores}.
+For probabilistic models on 6h resolution, we sample 50 ensemble members at each initialization time.
+All probabilistic models show a clear improvement over the deterministic model.
+CI-6h performs well on short-term forecasting but struggles at longer horizons.
+This is likely due to the challenge of learning any useful relationships between initial states and later lead times, which are weakly correlated.
+ARCI-24+6h outperforms all models at 6h resolution, including the external baseline Graph-EFM and the \hbox{GenCast} setup \hbox{AR-6h}, and matches AR-24h in almost all scores.
+All diffusion-based models have SSR $<$ 1, indicating some systematic underdispersion. {In tables} \ref{tab:results-app-5}, \ref{tab:results-app-10} {in appendix }\ref{app:scores}{ we present error bars calculated for the ARCI-24/6h model, which shows that the model is robust to network initialization.}

-\paragraph{Continuous Time Forecasting.} Our ARCI method allows for producing forecasts at arbitrary fine temporal resolution while retaining the accuracy of methods taking longer autoregressive steps.
+\paragraph{High Temporal Resolution.} Our ARCI method allows for producing forecasts at high temporal resolution while retaining the accuracy of methods taking longer autoregressive steps.
 We here demonstrate this by producing hourly forecasts.
-Figure \ref{fig:scores-1h-main} shows the scores of a selection of models for \texttt{z500} for 10-day forecasts at 1h resolution.
-The AR-1h model has the same setup as AR-6h but on 1h resolution.
-ARCI-24/1h and ARCI-24/2h* are both trained with $\Omega = \{0, -24\}$ to have access to the same information at each timestep.
+Figure \ref{fig:scores-1h-main} shows the scores of a selection of models for \texttt{t850} for 10-day forecasts at 1h resolution.
+Since the 1h forecasts requires more computational effort, we use only 10 ensemble members instead of 50.
+The AR-1h model has the same GenCast-setup as AR-6h but on 1h resolution and ARCI-24/1h is trained in the same way as ARCI-24/6h but at 1h resolution and with $\Omega = \{0, -24\}$.
 The autoregressive \hbox{AR-1h} model performs much worse than on 6 or 24 hours.
 The continuous model, however, does not lose performance by increasing the temporal resolution, making the 1h timestep forecasts as skillful as the 24 hour ones.
-An alternative to directly producing forecasts at a fine temporal resolution would be to linearly interpolate the forecasts sampled using an autoregressive model.
-In fig. \ref{fig:combined-linear} in appendix \ref{app:scores} we show that linearly interpolated forecasts behave much worse than the ARCI model on both 1 and 6-hour resolution.
+Although DYffusion achieves much better results than AR-1h, it is beaten by ARCI-24/1h in all variables and lead times.